-This article will guide you step by step on how to create custom fields in AnQi CMS and present their content flexibly on the website frontend template.
+This article will guide you step by step on how to create custom fields in Anqi CMS and present their content flexibly on the website front-end template.

-- Multi-line text:Suitable for fields that require longer text descriptions, such as product features, detailed descriptions.
+- Multi-line textFields suitable for longer text descriptions, such as product features and detailed descriptions.

-- Single selectionProvide preset options, and the user can only select one, such as "Color: Red/Blue/Green".
+- Single choice: Provide predefined options that the user can only select one from, such as "Color: Red/Blue/Green".

 These flexible field types can help us build standardized and highly customized content structures.